greenm01/ec4x/docs/ec4x_specs.md

 These services allow Houses to engage in strategic warfare beyond the battlefield, employing the Guilds' neutrality and expertise to gain an edge.

 TODO: Flesh this out

+## 8\.3 Counter Intelligence Command (CIC)

+The mission of the Counter Intelligence Command (CIC) is to safeguard the House's interests by identifying and neutralizing espionage activities from rival Houses.
+This involves employing advanced surveillance technologies and running counter-espionage operations to ensure the security of House secrets.

+While the CIC's vigilance is crucial for maintaining security, excessive allocations to this service can lead to a perception of overreach, potentially damaging the House's Prestige due to a heavy-handed approach that might be seen as oppressive or paranoid.
+Balancing security with openness is key to maintaining both safety and the House's esteemed reputation.

+TODO: Develop a point system for countering espionage with CIC tech.

 # 9\.0 Data Tables